zephyrproject-rtos/zephyr/samples/net/sockets/echo_async/README.rst

 The same application source code can be built for a POSIX system, e.g.
 Linux.
-(Note: if you look at the source, you will see that the code is the same except the header files are different for Zephyr vs POSIX.)
+(Note: if you look at the source, you will see that the code is the same except the header files are different for Zephyr vs POSIX, and there's an additional option to set for Linux to make a socket IPv6-only).

 To build for a host POSIX OS: